Support

 EDD"The Classroom Electric: Dickinson, Whitman, and American Culture" was funded by the U.S. Department of Education's Fund for the Improvement of Postsecondary Education (1997-2000).

-IATHFrom 1997-2007 the Whitman Archive was affiliated with Institute for Advanced Technology in the Humanities (IATH) at the University of Virgina.
+IATHFrom 1997–2007 the Whitman Archive was affiliated with Institute for Advanced Technology in the Humanities (IATH) at the University of Virginia.
 IATH offered technical advice, provided networked data storage, and helped in the application of international standards.
 The Institute further assisted us with project design and with publishing issues.
 We also cooperated with and benefited from the expertise of the Electronic Text Center at the University of Virginia.
-As of March 2007 the Whitman Archive has been transferred to a server in the Center for Digital Research in the Humanities at the University of Nebraska–Lincoln.
-In the course of this change, we have been able to upgrade the search function; further improvements in the site's search engine are continuing.

-We wish to thank the University of Iowa, the University of Nebraska–Lincoln, the University of North Carolina at Chapel Hill, Duke University, and the College of William & Mary for their generous support.
+We wish to thank the University of Iowa, the University of Nebraska–Lincoln, the University of Texas at Austin, Duke University, Yeshiva University, and the College of William & Mary for their generous support.

 Comments?